opensearch-project/documentation-website/_aggregations/bucket/children.md

 ## Example index, sample data, and children aggregation query

-For example, if you have a parent-child relationship between authors, posts, and comments, you can analyze the relationships between the data different types (`authors`, `posts`, and `comments`) in a single query, without having to run multiple queries and combine the results manually.
+For example, if you have a parent-child relationship between authors, posts, and comments, you can analyze the relationships between the different data types (`authors`, `posts`, and `comments`) in a single query.

 The `authors` aggregation groups the documents by the `author.keyword` field.
 Within each author group, we have a `children` aggregation that looks at the associated posts.
 Inside the `posts` aggregation, another `children` aggregation looks at the comments associated with each post.
 Within the `comments` aggregation, the `value_count` aggregation counts the number of comments for each post.